palantir/gradle-guide/errorprones.md

 <td>

 Don't call `getProject()` in task actions.
 Instead, your tasks should take in the "smallest" type required for the task's functionality.
-For example, instead getProject().version, you should declare the project version as an `@Input public abstract Property<String>`.
+For example, instead getProject().version(), you should declare the project version as an `@Input public abstract Property<String>`.

 Doing so improves performance in two ways: